 Charis Fund is a small, benevolent family trust established in 1938, intended to support projects focused on social welfare (prioritizing hunger, housing, homelessness, at risk youth), health and education.
 Charis Fund is non-denominational, but often utilizes religious organizations for program service distribution.
-The majority of organizations funded by Charis are located in the states of California, Oregon, Washington and Nevada where the trustees reside.
+Organizations funded by Charis are located in the states of California, Oregon, Washington and Nevada where the trustees reside.
 Charis Fund trustees meet twice a year, usually in early May and November.

-The trustees of Charis Fund prefer to give “seed money” to help initiate or expand programs that once established, will develop ongoing and sustainable community support, rather than providing ongoing support to established programs and charities.
+The trustees of Charis Fund prefer to give funds to help initiate or expand programs that once established, will develop ongoing and sustainable community support, rather than providing ongoing support to established programs and charities.
 When possible, we choose to support novel programs aimed at the cause of a problem rather than “treating the symptoms."
+We give lower priority to requests for operating funds/general support.

-Charis focuses on issues including housing and food for people in need, services to veterans, care and education for at-risk children and victims of domestic violence, among other challenging social services objectives.
+Charis focuses on issues including housing and food for people in need, health and mental health, care and education for at-risk children and victims of domestic violence, among other challenging social services objectives.

 EQUITY AND INCLUSION